Greetings, and thank you for visiting my site. It is a vanity project and a writing closet, a treasure chest for news, views and reviews.

-More prosaically, it provides a forum for my writing.
+More prosaically, it provides a store house for my writing.
 Some of it is quirky – poems, sayings and asides.
 There are also speeches I wrote during my corporate career, as well as movie and book reviews, profiles and other articles from my past and present sojourn as a journalist.
-Eventually I plan to post longer pieces, including a memoir, a play and a novel.

 I retired from the corporate world in 2010 and am back where I started, community journalism, working at the Evanston Roundtable, doing the most challenging and rewarding job I can imagine: editing stories and writing to edify, electrify and entertain.
-In 2019 my RoundTable columns won an award from the Northern Illinois Newspaper Association.
+Since 2019 my RoundTable columns have won awards from the Northern Illinois Newspaper Association.

 As novelist Russell Banks tells writers, “You are never better than when you are writing.”
 Writing at its best requires writers to be as good as they can be.
 That’s what I love about it.